Srishti36912/Pizza-Sales-Analysis/README.md

 ### 1. Project Title
 🍕 Pizza Sales Analytics: Pizza Sales Insights Dashboard

-The Pizza Sales Analysis Dashboard is an interactive Power BI report designed to visualize key performance metrics and uncover insights from a pizza restaurant’s sales data.
+The Pizza Sales Analysis Dashboard is an interactive Power BI dashboard designed to visualize key performance metrics and uncover insights from a pizza restaurant’s sales data.
 It enables decision-makers to track sales trends, evaluate peak business hours, and optimize inventory and operations.

 ### 2. Purpose
 The purpose of the Pizza Sales Analysis Dashboard is to provide a comprehensive and interactive view of sales performance for a pizza business.
 It is designed to help business owners, managers, and stakeholders understand key aspects such as peak sales hours, customer preferences, and revenue trends.
 By visualizing data in a clear and insightful manner, the dashboard enables faster and smarter decision-making related to marketing strategies, inventory control, and operational efficiency.
 Ultimately, it transforms raw sales data into actionable insights that drive growth and profitability.